Closing Date: 26th May, 2026

 Our ideal candidate, in addition to having the required qualifications as listed below, will have at least seven (7) years of employment and/or labor law experience, including:

-Substantial experience in employment law issues that include advising clients on legal issues involving:
+- Substantial experience in employment and labor law issues that include advising clients on legal issues involving:

 - Title VII